-- 1 Bad sportsmanship during racing, i.e. impeding progress of other participants, deliberate slowing down or walling of another car, deliberate short-cutting of corners and reckless driving in general. - 2 Unsportsmanlike behavior including language, actions or behavior that is deemed unacceptable being exhibited by either the driver, their mechanics team managers or support persons. - 3 Incorrect use of entry and exit of the pits. - 4 Repairs and refuelling outside the appointed pit area. - 5 Mechanics going onto the track during the race. - 6 Any combination of three warnings will cause disqualification. - 7 Instructions may also be given by the Referees but they do not constitute a warning.
-Sample of instructions follow under number 12. - 8 Cars that do not conform to the regulations before the start is given or during the race, (i.e. loss of body shell, exceeding noise rules due to loss or damage of the silencer). - 9 Cars that are in an undriveable or dangerous condition due to damage or malfunctioning of the car (one instruction).

-- 10 Starting procedure, i.e. writing down early starts and, if necessary, reporting to the Time Keeper.
+- 4.13.1 Bad sportsmanship during racing, i.e. impeding progress of other participants, deliberate slowing down or walling of another car, deliberate short-cutting of corners and reckless driving in general. - 4.13.2 Unsportsmanlike behaviour including language, actions or behaviour that is deemed unacceptable being exhibited by either the driver, their mechanics team managers or support persons. - 4.13.3 Incorrect use of entry and exit of the pits. - 4.13.4 Repairs and refuelling outside the appointed pit area. - 4.13.5 Mechanics going onto the track during the race. - 4.13.6 Any combination of three warnings will cause disqualification. - 4.13.7 Instructions may also be given by the Referees but they do not constitute a warning.
+Sample of instructions follow under numbers 8 and 9. - 4.13.8 Cars that do not conform to the regulations before the start is given or during the race, (i.e. loss of body-shell, exceeding noise rules due to loss or damage of the silencer). - 4.13.9 Cars that are in an undriveable or dangerous condition due to damage or malfunctioning of the car (one instruction). - 4.13.10 Starting procedure, i.e. writing down early starts and, if necessary, reporting to the Time Keeper.
 The Time Keeper and the Starter are first responsible to issue starting penalties (one lap penalty).
-In the event of an early start not being observed, it may be called and noted by the Referee. - 11 It is not the duty or the responsibility of the Referees to check if the cars conform to the technical rules.
-This is always the responsibility of the Technical Inspector. - 12 All warnings will be announced in the English language with the words: "Car number Warning".
+In the event of an early start not being observed, it may be called and noted by the Referee. - 4.13.11 It is not the duty or the responsibility of the Referees to check if the cars conform to the technical rules.
+This is always the responsibility of the Technical Inspector. - 4.13.12 All warnings will be announced in the English language with the words: "Car number Warning".
 All instructions will be announced in the English language with the words: "Car number Stop".
 Each competitor must be able to recognise the above English words and statements.

-4.11.4 REFEREE'S AUTHORITY
+4.14 REFEREES' AUTHORITY